Drew Adams, Ph.D.

 BSc Periyar University, India

 Dharma is from Salem, a small town in Tamilnadu, India.
 In 2015 he received his Ph.D. from IISER-Pune in the lab of Harinath Chakrapani.
 During his PhD he worked on synthesis and evaluation of small molecule based reactive oxygen species (ROS) generators as antimicrobial agents.
-He joined the Adams lab in the spring of 2015.
-Here he is working on two projects, (1) identification of high-quality covalent chemical probes from electrophilic small molecules library and (2) understanding the mechanism of action of small molecule therapeutics that enhance oligodendrocyte formation.
-Other than doing research, he likes listening to music and playing out-door games (Cricket, badminton and volley ball).
+He was in the Adams lab from spring 2015-December 2018.
+He worked on two projects, (1) identification of high-quality covalent chemical probes from electrophilic small molecules library and (2) understanding the mechanism of action of small molecule therapeutics that enhance oligodendrocyte formation.